We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

 2. Higher retention

 Studies show that learners retain information better when it’s delivered in small, relevant chunks.
+It can even double retention.

 Spaced repetition and reinforcement techniques are easier to implement with microlearning.